kazewong/jhu_datathon_site/content/homepage/competition.md

 3. **Schedule**

-    Here is a preliminary schedule for the event, note that the precise time is subjected to changes.
+    Here is a preliminary schedule for the event, note that the precise time is subject to change.

     Friday, February 21st, 2025